Music, BFA: Collaborative Piano

 Instrumental and Choral Orchestration

-Music History Electives3
+Music History Electives

-Choose 3 credits of the following:
+Choose 3 credits from the following:3

 Music of the Baroque Era